mrkkrp/dot-emacs/README.md

 traditional, nonsensical keyboard designs.
 Do not do that, *get a proper keyboard now*.

-Proper keyboard should satisfy the following criteria:
+I believe that a proper keyboard should satisfy the following criteria:

 * It should not have staggered keys.
 Keys should form a matrix.
-This way you avoid stretching your fingers.
+This way you avoid stretching your fingers in weird ways.

 * It should be split or have enough space between each hand's cluster.
-This allows to keep hands in natural position.
+This allows to keep hands in the natural position.

 * It should have mechanical switches.
 Of course it should.